dhruvs10/Workout/README.md

 WorkoutExercises uses the primary key of id to identify each workout exercise uniquely.
 This database table has the foreign key to the Workout database table and foreign key to the exercise database table.
 Lastly, it contains information regarding the attributes of reps, weights, and sets based on each workout exercise.

+Usage:
+User Management: Users can sign up, log in, and manage their accounts.
+Machine or Equipment Management: Users can add, edit, or delete machines or equipment.
+Exercise Management : Users can add, edit, or delete exercises.
+Workout Logs: Users can log their workouts, including the date, exercises performed, reps, weight, and sets.